 Bonsai styles began in China between 500 and 1000 BC.
 The literal meaning of the word “bonsai” is “tree in a tray”.
 Legend states that Buddhist monks wanted to bring the beauty and peace they experienced outdoors into the temples, so began cultivating miniature trees.
 From that time, bonsai art style was born and this artistic expression transformed into the bonsai styles we know today.

 There are six main bonsai styles:

-4. The Cascade bonsai styles gives the tree a distinct slope.
+The Cascade bonsai styles gives the tree a distinct slope.
 The trunk grows straight up then turns, its branches extending below the tray in which it sits.
-The best choice for this type of bonsai style are jasmine, wisteria and juniper plants.
+The best choice for this type of bonsai style are jasmine, wisteria and juniper planted roots.

 Keep a clean set of bonsai tools

 When working on your miniature bonsai trees in South Africa, make sure you are using the proper tools.
 Shaping them is really enjoyable and you want to make sure you are using the right tools for the job, and that your bonsai tools are cleaned on a regular basis.
 Every tree is different and you don’t want to spread disease through your plants by having dirty tools!